ManifoldScholar/manifold-docusaurus/docs/backend/project_collections.md

 ### Number of Projects

 By default, Manifold caps the number of Projects the system will ***display*** in a Collection to eight.
-Projects that meet the Collection’s inclusion criteria beyond that limit are still indexed as part of the Collection; however only those eight that match the `Order Collection By` sorting filter (see [Body](../backend/project_collections.md#body) above) will render in library views.
+Projects that meet the Collection’s inclusion criteria beyond that limit are still indexed as part of the Collection; however only those eight that match the `Order Collection By` sorting filter (see [Editing Pane](../backend/project_collections.md#editing-pane) above) will render in library views.

 You can adjust the default limit higher or lower here—we recommend by fours, since the library view spans four Projects—***or*** you can remove the limit entirely by clearing the number from this field and saving it blank.